tio/tio/README.md

       -v, --version               Display version
       -h, --help                  Display help

+    Options may be set via configuration file.

+    In session, press ctrl-t q to quit.

     See the man page for more details.

-    In session, press ctrl-t q to quit.
 ```

 The only option which requires a bit of elaboration is perhaps the